-In performance analysis of modern communication systems discrete Markov modeling techniques have become increasingly important.
-This paper presents a numerical framework for solving large discrete and finite Markov models in an efficient way.
-The first part outlines the basic theory and establishes the numerical framework.
+For performance analysis of modern communication systems discrete Markov modeling techniques have become important.
+This paper presents a numerical framework for solving large discrete Markov models efficiently.
+The first part outlines the backing theory and establishes the numerical framework.
 This framework is applied to a performance analysis of the ATM Adaptation Layer type 2 protocol in the second part.

-1 Introduction
+1 INTRODUCTION

 Markov models play an important role in performance evaluation of communication systems since the pioneering works of A. K. Erlang at the beginning of this century.
-The digital revolution brought about communication technologies that base on a small number of fixed size data units like the cells in the Asynchronous Transfer Mode (ATM) [1] system.
+The digital revolution brought about communication technologies that base on a small number of fixed size data units like the cells in the Asynchronous Transfer Mode (ATM) system.
 Given discrete basic time and data units in the system that is to be modeled, a discrete model offers itself as the basis for performance evaluation studies.

-A number of recent performance studies that base on a discrete Markov model [2-18] exhibit the same underlying analysis pattern: The state evolution of a discrete time Markov chain is expressed by a recursive equation, much like the well-known Lindley Equation [19] but in the discrete domain.
+A number of recent performance studies that base on a discrete Markov model [1- 17] exhibit the same underlying analysis pattern: The state evolution of a discrete-time Markov chain is expressed by a recursive equation, much like the well-known Lindley equation [18] but in the discrete domain.
 After having translated the recursive equation of random variables into an iterative procedure on probability mass functions the average state distribution is computed.
 Based on this distribution performance measures like loss and delay probabilities may be calculated.
-The sketched method, which is referred to as Discrete Time Analysis (DTA) by some authors, provides numerical results only; it does not obtain closed-form formulae.
+The sketched method, which is referred to as Discrete Time Analysis (DTA) by some authors, provides for numerical results only; it does not obtain closed-form formulae.

 The modelers skill consists in devising the recursive equation.
 Once the equation is found, there is the problem of turning the equation into an efficient numerical program.
-In the references cited above the iterative procedure is achieved in different ways using convolution and transformation operators.
+In the references cited above the iterative procedure is achieved in different ways involving convolution and transformation operators.